melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 After installing ARTe and implementing the circuit, you can connect the Arduino to the PC and wait for the software to recognize the device.
 Then, through the Arduino editor with ARTe, you should **open the src.ino file** located in the src folder of the project.
 I recommend opening the src.ino file using the ARTe editor directly, by clicking on the menu bar **File -> Open -> Select src.ino file**.
 You must **enable ARTe** as explained in the previous section [ARTe installation](#ARTe-installation) and then you can compile the project and upload it to the Arduino board.

+##  <a name="Problems"></a> Problems
 ### <a name="Problem-with-DigitalToggle-Arduino-Library"></a> Problem with DigitalToggle Arduino Library
-There are errors when compiling if you are using the Arduino DigitalToggle library.
+If you need to use the Digital Toggle  Arduino library, errors may be encountered during compilation.
 You should edit a file in order to use the library properly.
+Follow the steps below:
 1. Download the file DigitalToggle.zip from Official Arduino Site ( https://playground.arduino.cc/Code/DigitalToggle )
 2. Before importing the library through the Arduino IDE, you must unzip the DigitalToggle.zip file and open the DigitalToggle.h file
 3. Replace the line of code **#include <pins_arduino.h>** with **#include "Arduino.h"**